-Why add subtitles to your video?
-Here are some issues you might encounter.
+Why add subtitles to your MP4 video?
+Here are some situations in which they may become handy.

 Click Add Media, then choose the Add Video option.
-Find the folder containing the videos you want to add subtitles to and select them.
+Select the videos you want to attach subtitles to.
 The files will be added to the program.

 Click No subtitles in the output information section.
 In the pop-up window, click the Add button and select the subtitles you want to insert into your video.
 If the SRT file has the same name as the video and is located in the same folder, the program will suggest the subtitle track automatically, and it will appear in the list of subtitles.
 You can also choose the Apply to all files option to merge the subtitles into all the chosen videos.